Trading a motorcycle for a car

-The only complication with a dealer trade-in on a different vehicle type is that they might give you less than you'd expect for your old vehicle.
-Unless the auto dealership also sells motorcycles (or the motorcycle dealer also sells cars), the dealership will probably take your trade-in and sell it to another dealer.
 Consider getting an offer from the dealer and comparing it to what you'd get selling your car to a private party or a specialized dealer.
 You may still be better off selling the old vehicle separately and bringing the cash to the dealership where you intend to purchase.
+Learn more tips for trading in a car.

 What to consider before trading in your car for a motorcycle

-There are a lot of compelling reasons to downsize your vehicle, but it may not suit everyone.
+There are several compelling reasons to downsize your vehicle, but it may not suit everyone.
 Think about the following pros and cons before you make the switch.

 Pros of trading a car for a motorcycle